authorjapps/zerocode/README.md

 </dependency>
 ```

-Then annotate our `JUnit` test method pointing to the JSON file as below and `run` as a unit test.
+Then annotate our `JUnit` test method pointing to the JSON/YAML file as below and `run` as a unit test.
-That's it.
-Done.
+That's it really.

 ```java
 @TargetEnv("github_host.properties")